thuml/depyf/README.md

   - `Backward Graph`: backward graph from `AOTAutograd`
   - `kernel xxx`: compiled CPU/GPU kernel wrapper from Inductor.

-If you want to use debugger to step through the above code, just add another context manager:
+If you want to use debugger to step through the above code, just add another context manager (and launch the script through debuggers):

 ```diff
 import torch